helmuthdu/web-components/packages/custom-elements/README.md

 <sup>[Show code in action](https://stackblitz.com/edit/web-platform-6ikrsj)</sup>

 Then, create a new CSS file and move all the style blocks into it and update the selectors to match the `ce-alert` component.
-Note that this selector only accepts one parameter.

 ```css
 :root {